adoptium/temurin-build/RELEASING.md

 - [`temurin17`](https://github.com/Homebrew/homebrew-cask/blob/master/Casks/t/temurin@17.rb)
 - [`temurin21`](https://github.com/Homebrew/homebrew-cask/blob/master/Casks/t/temurin@21.rb)

-Sample PRs can be found [here](https://github.com/Homebrew/homebrew-cask-versions/pull/17582/files).
+A Sample PR from doing this manually in the past can be seen [here](https://github.com/Homebrew/homebrew-cask-versions/pull/17582/files).
 The required SHA sums can be updated by `brew bump-cask-pr temurinXX --version 11.0.XX,Y` command if you're on a macos system, or manually if not .
 The separate pull request is required for each version you update.
 If in doubt reach out to @gdams as he's a maintainer.

   4.2. **[Linux only]** Once the binaries are available on the website you can begin updating the specfiles for the RPM/DEB/APK files.
 There are 4 different types of linux installer